 Using Lattice Skirting For Your Deck?

 What is deck skirting exactly?
-Deck skirting is a material attached to support post and boards below a deck.
+Deck skirting is a material attached to support posts and boards below a deck.
 It is used on elevated decks to conceal what is between the deck and the ground and as a base.

 There are several materials you can use for skirting.
 For example, you can use brick, faux stone, fencing boards, and lattice.